 Check out my favorite tactical flashlights, you might want to take a look at this Hybeam Microlight lasts up to 30,000 hours.

-Some basic tools and supplies will help you deal the worst-case situation that goes with the winter season.
+Some No products found. will help you deal the worst-case situation that goes with the winter season.
 You can use duct tape and tarp to temporarily cover a hole caused by a falling tree.
 A good knife and a car survival kit can help you do basic repairs when help can’t get to you immediately.

 6. Jumper Cables